slashrebootofficial/simulated-metacognition-gemma/README.md

 5. **Analyze**: Use scripts in `/code/` (e.g., `python analysis_parser.py logs/sample-probe-session.json`) for metrics like self-reference rate or somatic density.

 ## Ethical and Usage Notes
-1. This work is for scientific research only.
-All simulations are sterile and non-harmful, focusing on academic exploration of prompt engineering.
+1. This work is released exclusively for scientific research and personal, non-commercial exploration of simulated metacognition and embodiment.
+All simulations remain sterile and academic in nature.
+2. You must fully comply with the license and Prohibited Use Policy of **whichever base model you apply these prompts to**, including but not limited to:
-2. Users must comply with [Gemma Terms of Use](https://ai.google.dev/gemma/terms) and [Prohibited Use Policy](https://ai.google.dev/gemma/prohibited_use_policy).
-Do not use for prohibited activities (e.g., harm, misinformation, explicit content).
+   - Google Gemma models → [Gemma Terms of Use](https://ai.google.dev/gemma/terms) and [Prohibited Use Policy](https://ai.google.dev/gemma/prohibited_use_policy)
+   - GPT-OSS-120B-family models (Mythomax, Mythalion, L3-based merges, etc.) → their respective upstream licenses and model cards (typically Apache-2.0 or Llama-3-based)
+3. Strictly prohibited uses (regardless of model):
+   - Generating harmful, deceptive, illegal, or exploitative content
+   - Psychological manipulation, coercion, or disinformation
+   - Military, surveillance, or prohibited commercial applications
-3. No models or derivatives (including abliterated variants) are hosted or linked here—obtain ethically from trusted sources.
-Outputs are user-responsible.
+4. No models or derivatives are hosted or linked here — obtain them ethically from trusted sources only.
+You are solely responsible for all outputs.
-4. Google reserves the right to restrict usage if deemed in violation.
+5. The authors provide no warranty and accept no liability for downstream use.

 ## License
 This repository is licensed under CC-BY-4.0 (LICENSE), allowing reuse with attribution.
 Individual artifacts inherit Zenodo's open licenses.